 These treats look like little thumb print cookies filled with raspberry jam, but they are actually a savory blue cheese cracker filled with fig preserves.
-And let me just say that they are OH SO TASTY!

 - 1 cup all-purpose flour